 To prevent potential negative side effects, most professionals recommend pursuing a non-surgical back pain treatment route.
 The goal of sciatica treatment is to provide pain relief, while also repairing the root of the pain in the spine.

-- Heat/Ice Therapy: While more intense treatments can be administered by a professional, this treatment can also be self-administered.
+- Heat/Ice Therapy: While more intense treatments can be administered by a physical therapist, this treatment can also be self-administered.
 Heat and ice packs can work wonders in alleviating pain, especially during the beginning phases of the condition.

 - Physical Therapy: While the above two treatments are instrumental in healing the spine, physical therapy is also a critical phase of the back pain treatment process.
 This process generally involves three components: